dotenv-org/dotenv-vault/README.md

 <img src="https://raw.githubusercontent.com/motdotla/dotenv/master/dotenv.svg" alt="dotenv-vault" align="right" width="200" />

-A secrets manager for .env files – from the same people that pionereed dotenv.
+The secrets manager for .env files – from the same people that pionereed dotenv.

 Sync your `.env` files with a single command, deploy them with an encrypted `.env.vault` file, and say goodbye to scattered secrets across multiple platforms and tools.